Published Dec 07

 Photo of the Chaleur Snowmobile Club on Facebook

 Located between our two other local clubs (Supervillage Trailblazers and Nepisiguit Sports Lodge), the Chaleur Snowmobile Club allows perfect connection of the trails and provides all services between the two adjacent clubs.
-Their trails allow you to visit communities located nearby, such as Beresford, Balmoral, and Nigadoo, and leads to hotels, such as Atlantic Host in Bathurst and Danny’s in Beresford.
+Their trails allow you to visit communities located nearby, such as Belle-Baie (Petit-Rocher, Nigadoo, Beresford), and leads to hotels, such as Atlantic Host in Bathurst and Danny’s in Beresford.

 The Club manages a total of 187 km of trails that are maintained using their two groomers.